gto76/python-cheatsheet/README.md

 Array
 -----
 **List that can only hold numbers of a predefined type.
 Available types and their minimum sizes in bytes are listed above.
-Type sizes and byte order are always determined by the sys-tem, however bytes of each element can be reversed (by calling the byteswap() method).**
+Type sizes and byte order are always determined by the sys&shy;tem,&nbsp;however bytes of each element can be reversed (by calling the byteswap() method).**

 ```python
 from array import array